wh1zk1d/wp-waitlist-form/README.md

 ## Installation

-Download the ZIP file and upload it to your WordPress site.
+Download the latest version as a [ZIP](https://github.com/wh1zk1d/wp-waitlist-form/releases) file and upload it to your WordPress site.